bhabtu/bhabtu/README.md

 All in the hopes of **creating inclusive spaces** for underrepresented students.

 #### 💡 Current Passions:
 Now, with a **Master’s in Computer and Information Science** and a **B.A. in Computer Science & Linguistics**, I specialize in **full-stack development, scalable systems, and user-centered design**.
-My goal is to **engineer solutions that break down barriers** and make life easier and more fulfilling for people.
+My goal is to **engineer solutions that break down barriers** and make life easier and more fulfilling.

 #### 🚀 What I’m Looking For:
 I’m excited to bring my expertise in **Python, Java, and SQL** to a **software engineering or a Python developer role**, contributing to **impactful, high-quality projects** within a **supportive, community-driven team**.